The Best Thermal Baths in Budapest

 The architecture is quite eclectic: outside it looks like a baroque palace, but inside many details were created in Art Nouveau style.
-Our favourite is the main entrance hall with the colorful, mythology-inspired mosaics and the fountain picturing a centaur.
+Our favorite is the main entrance hall with the colorful, mythology-inspired mosaics and the fountain picturing a centaur.
+What a beautiful building!

-This is the most famous thermal bath of Budapest not only because of its size, but also because of the iconic picture on Lonely Planet’s cover about the cute old men playing chess in the water.
+This is the most famous thermal bath of Budapest not only because of its size, but also because of the iconic picture on Lonely Planet’s cover depicting cute older men playing chess in the water.
 It is a common scene which you can see for yourself when you visit!